Your Summer Ministry Checklist

 Invest in students

-- In the midst of summer details and logistics, don’t miss out on opportunities to invest in students.
+In the midst of summer details and logistics, don’t miss out on opportunities to invest in students.
 Take advantage of the fact that students aren’t in school.
-Get together and hang out, meet for a morning Bible study, or plan a fun summer activity with a small group of students.
+When you’re able, get together and hang out, meet for a morning Bible study, or plan a fun summer activity with a small group of students.

-- Make sure that you are also investing in your team of adult volunteers.
-Plan something fun for your team, or schedule a series of short trainings to better equip your volunteers.
+Make sure that you are also investing in your team of adult volunteers.
+If you can, plan something fun for your team, or send out a series of short trainings to better equip your volunteers.

 Delegate, delegate, delegate